ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        4. force\_turbo=1
     5. For Pi 5 also add
        1. arm\_boost=1 in /boot/firmware/config.txt
-       2.
 13. Install and build OpenCV \- for both python and C++
-    1. Latest version as of this writing (late 2024\) is 4.10
+    1. Latest version of OpenCV as of this writing (late 2024\) is 4.10
     2. See e.g., [https://itslinuxfoss.com/install-opencv-debian/](https://itslinuxfoss.com/install-opencv-debian/) for more information on installing
-    3. Increase swap space other requirements to have around 6 Gig.
-For a 4 Gig or larger Pi, you can skip this.
+    3. If necessary, increase swap space to have around 6 Gig of usable space.
+For a 4 Gig or larger Pi, you can skip this step and just go to compiling
        1. See [https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html)
           1. \# enlarge the boundary (CONF\_MAXSWAP)
           2. $ sudo nano /sbin/dphys-swapfile